RF-DETR: Neural Architecture Search for Real-Time Detection Transformers

 { }

 \textbf{Impact of Backbone Architecture and Pre-Training.} We study the impact of different backbone architectures in \method.
 We find that DINOv2 achieves the best performance, outperforming CAEv2 by 2\%.
 Interestingly, despite having fewer parameters than SigLIPv2, SAM2's Hiera-S backbone is considerably slower.
-This is in contrast with the Hiera-S claim that it is meaningfully faster than equivalently performant ViTs.
-However, Hiera does not explore latency in the context of kernels such as Flash Attention, which are highly optimized in compilers such as TensorRT.
+This is in contrast with Hiera's claim that it is meaningfully faster than equivalently performant ViTs.
+However, Hiera does not explore latency in the context of Flash Attention kernels, which are highly optimized in compilers such as TensorRT.
 Additionally, existing foundation model families typically do not release lightweight ViT variants such as ViT-S or ViT-T, making it difficult to repurpose such models for real-time applications.

 { }